hamzaaldirawi/crwn-ecommerce-w-redux/README.md

-# Create E-Commerce using React and SASS
+# Create E-Commerce using React and SASS with Redux

   - Install React using
 	```
 	npx create-react-app crwn-ecommerce
 	```
+# Create E-Commerce using React and SASS with Redux# Create E-Commerce using React and SASS with Redux
   - Create Homepage component

   - Install SASS using